-Potassium (K), chemical element, or silvery-white alkali metal of Group-1 or IA of the periodic table.
-It was first isolated by Humphrey Davy in 1807 by the electrolysis of molten alkalis.
-Potassium is extensively involved in different types of biological processes in our life.
+Potassium is a chemical element or silvery-white alkali metal of Group-1 or IA of the periodic table with the symbol K and atomic number 19.
+It was first isolated by Humphrey Davy in 1807 by the electrolysis of molten potassium hydroxide (KOH) with a voltaic battery.
+It is extensively involved in different types of biological processes in our life.

 Potassium has the largest size among the period-3 elements.
-The large size and a small charge of the cation favored the formation of ionic bonding in the compounds.
+The large size and small charge of the cation favored the formation of ionic bonding in the compounds.
 The small electron affinity and electronegativity also lead to the formation of ionic compounds.

 |Properties of Potassium

-|Electronic Configuration||[Ar] 4s1|
+|Electronic configuration||[Ar] 4s1|

 |Melting point||63.5 °C, 146.3 °F|